lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
 ## Next Up
-- Test everything myself.
-Create a brand new account and click on everything and try using it.
 - Test social cards.
 - Learn to use and mirgrate the database properly.
 	- I gotta learn to run scripts on my db that aren't just "seed".